lmoratti/tunnelvisionbug/faq.md

 In addition, part of the VPN provider threat model is they can secure *any* untrusted network, including those who do not have these protections.

 # Can you change the configuration of the DHCP server in the middle of a VPN session?
 Yes.
-By setting a short lease length, an attacker can modify the configurations in the middle of a VPN session.
+By setting a short DHCP lease length, an attacker can modify the configurations in the middle of a VPN session.